-How does a Q&A post differ from a “How To” post?
+How does a Q&A post vary from a “How To” post?

-Generally, a “How To” post leads someone through a specific set of steps to attain a certain goal.
-While you can also do this with a “Q&A post”, it’s not really intended to work that way.
+Usually, a “How To” post leads someone through a particular set of steps to attain a certain goal.
+While you can also do this with a “Q&A post”, its not truly meant to work that way.

-A “Q&A” post is also very useful for leading someone from one topic to another, or for combining topics.
-Generally you would not want a “How To” post to do that.
+A “Q&A” post is also really beneficial for leading somebody from one topic to another, or for integrating topics.
+Normally you would not desire a “How To” post to do that.

 Why use this particular type of post format?

-For a number of reasons, but the primary one is that it’s super easy.
-In fact, it’s the easiest type of post I’ve ever written.
-You can start with 2 or 3 key questions, and add more as the post progresses.
+For a variety of reasons, but the main one is that its super easy.
+Its the simplest type of post Ive ever written.
+You can begin with 2 or 3 key questions, and add more as the post progresses.

-If you get “stuck” at some point, it’s very easy to re-arrange the questions and answers, or even insert a new question block.
+If you get “stuck” at some point, its very simple to re-arrange the questions and answers, or perhaps place a new question block.

 Rinse and repeat.